AmpereComputing/ampere-altra-getting-started/transition-guide.md

     * Step 5 - Testing and optimizing your workload
     * Step 6 - Performance testing
 * [Infrastructure and deployment](#infrastructure-and-deployment)
-    * Step 7 - Apply Arm64 code to infrastructure
+    * Step 7 - Update your infrastructure as code
     * Step 8 - Perform canary or Blue-Green deployment

 ### Learning and exploring